Why some women turn to tantric massage

 Testimonies of a renaissance

-They learn to set limits, listen to their intuition and recognise how they really feel.
+They learn to set their boundaries, listen to their intuition, and accept what they feel.

-They discover that true power lies not in what they give, but in what they receive. the quality of presence they embody.
+They discover that true power lies not in what they give, but in the quality of presence they embody.

 A former masseuse recounts: